Brad Pitt, 58, Gets Cozy With Paul Wesley’s Ex-Wife, Ines de Ramon, 29, At A Bono Concert: Photos

 The two were also spotted meeting up with other A-list celebrity pals including Cindy Crawford, Rande Gerber, Sean Penn, and Vivi Nevo.
-Ines and her handsome date were also seen getting cozy, as Brad grabbed her by the arms romantically, per The Daily Mail.
-Brad and his date attended the Bono concert at LA’s Orpheum Theatre, but they reportedly maintained their distance from one another when the actor was busy greeting some fans.
-More so, a Daily Mail source shared that Ines, who is a jewelry designer, is a “member” of Brad’s team.
+Ines and her handsome date were also seen getting cozy, as Brad grabbed her by the arms.
+Brad and his date attended the Bono concert at LA’s Orpheum Theatre.

 Brad’s date night with Ines also comes just two months after the 29-year-old and Paul confirmed their split via their rep. “A rep for PW and IR has confirmed that they have separated,” a statement to PEOPLE read.
 “The decision to separate is mutual and occurred 5 months ago.
 They request privacy at this time.”
 As the statement revealed they split in April of this year, Ines has officially been a single woman for seven months.
 And since Brangelina’s news regarding their split broke on Sept.
 20, 2016, their divorce has been the opposite of smooth sailing.
 They have even reportedly fought over a $164 Million French Estate amid their split.